craftyc0der/craftycoder.com/content/blog/math-edu-1/index.md

 2. Some students are unable to learn the topic
 3. The topic is too hard for anyone to learn

-The fact that there is a racial disparity in algebra outcomes suggests that the professors are able to teach some of the students.
+The fact that there is a racial disparity in algebra success suggests that the professors are able to teach some of the students.
 This means the professors are not completely useless.
 Since some students pass the class, the topic is learnable.
 That leaves number two as the most likely problem.
 Mr. Oakley cannot accept that the problem might be with the students themselves.
 He is also disinclined to blame the professors as he represents them.
 So, in effect, he blames the math.
-Algebra is just not applicable to the *lived experience* of students who are poor or not white, he says.
-So, he has invented a world where there exists “alternative math pathways just as rigorous” as algebra that all students can pass.
+He believes algebra is not applicable to the *lived experience* of students who are poor or not white.
+So, he has invented a world where there exists “alternative math pathways just as rigorous” as algebra that any student can pass.
 I do not dispute they have identified classes that everyone can pass, I just doubt they have done so without increasing the average grade in these classes.
 I have not seen the data (though I have looked for it) but I suspect we will find more people passing rather than different people passing.
 That means it is less rigorous, by definition.

 <div class="float-right">
 {{< thumbd src="algebra1.jpg"  title="11 Days after NPR Story" target="algebra1" width="200" class="rounded" >}}